 Online resources – we are fortunate to live at a time when so many records are now available online.
-Developing one’s knowledge of the ever-increasing number of websites will help to tackle many brick walls
+Developing one’s knowledge of the ever-increasing number of websites will help to tackle many brick walls.

-Other sources – what cannot be found in census, registration or parish records, could be on gravestones, in Wills, electoral registers, newspapers or other types of record
+Other sources – what cannot be found in census, registration or parish records, could be on gravestones, in Wills, electoral registers, newspapers or other types of record.

 Geography and History can play a part, including where places were and in deciphering hard-to-read place names.
 History can help in many ways such as what happened to the individual during the Industrial Revolution, migration and in bringing to life the times that your ancestors lived in

 Friends and relatives – this includes the army of helpful archivists and librarians who are happy to use their knowledge and expertise to point you in the right direction

 Many of our clients have already found out a lot about their ancestors.
 What they are looking for is our expertise to help them make further progress.
-Find out more by watching George English, Director of Research Through People talking about Brick Walls at Who Do You Think You Are Live.